MeterMonitor-io/metermonitor-io.github.io/user-guide.md

 4. If YOLO detection keeps failing, try the **ORB** or **Static Rectangle** extractor
 5. Increase `conf_threshold` to reject low-quality readings automatically

-### After changing thresholds or extractor

-Click **Reset Corr.
-Alg.** in the meter context menu (three-dot menu) so the correction algorithm starts fresh with the new configuration.

 ### Monitoring MQTT connection